jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 There were seven total players selected from current SEC schools with Kentucky having three of those picks and Alabama having two.

-The Minneapolis Lakers (now Los Angeles Lakers) used three of their thirteen picks in the extra pool to select SEC players.
+The Minneapolis Lakers (now Los Angeles Lakers) used three of their 13 picks in the extra pool to select SEC players.

-{% include ad-content.html %}

 ### 1957 NBA Draft